-In addition to the above exposures, certain fund-structure investments in the private equity, emerging markets debt, and real assets asset classes with a total fair value of \$137.0 million and \$295.0 million at December 31, 2018 and 2017, respectively, have some level of investments in various countries with foreign currency risk at the fund level.
+In addition to the above exposures, certain fund-structure investments in the private equity, emerging markets debt, private debt and real assets asset classes, with a total fair value of \$137.0 million at both December 31, 2019 and 2018, have some level of investments in various countries with foreign currency risk at the fund level.
 The individual investments in these funds with such exposure are not included in the above table.